RA3D/GPT-Chat/README.md

 ## Configuration

-Before you can use the ChatGPT application, you need to set your OpenAI API key in the `chat_gpt.py` file.
+Before you can use the GPT Chat application, you need to set your OpenAI API key in the `chat_gpt.py` file.

 1. Generate an API key at https://platform.openai.com/account/api-keys.
 2. Open the `chat_gpt.py` file in your favorite text editor.